cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 in higher level protocol use separate input domains unless intentionally duplicating the 'label' per concrete instance with fixed parameters.
 This justifies modeling them as independent functions even if instantiated by the same KDF.
-This domain separation is achieved by using prefix-free sets of `label` values.
-Recall that a set is prefix-free if no element is a prefix of another within the set.
+This domain separation is achieved by using suffix-free sets of `label` values.
+Recall that a set is suffix-free if no element is a suffix of another within the set.

 Length differentiation is sometimes used to achieve domain separation but as